Nilo Silvan

-Nilo Kyle Silvan (born October 2, 1973) is an American former professional football wide receiver.
-He was selected in the sixth round with the 180th overall pick by the Tampa Bay Buccaneers in the 1996 NFL Draft.
-In his one season in the National Football League (NFL), he appeared in seven games and handled some kickoff and punt return duties.
+Nilo Kyle Silvan (born October 2, 1973) is an American former professional football player who was a wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Buccaneers in the sixth round of the 1996 NFL draft with the 180th overall pick.
+In his one season in the NFL, he appeared in seven games and handled some kickoff and punt return duties.